Living With Animals

 - Next Line: Is this an individual, poster, or panel discussion?

 - Attach to abstract on a separate sheet: a one-page CV of your most relevant work and experience.

 All abstracts should be single spaced.
-Reference to existing bodies of work might be made.
+Reference to existing bodies of work may be made.

-Abstract submission deadline: December 12, 2016 (We are open to receiving late submissions, but we will begin making decisions in mid-December.)
-Author notification due: December 31, 2016.
+Abstract submission deadline: December 22, 2022 (We are open to receiving late submissions, but we will begin making decisions in late December/early January.)
+Author notification due: January 5, 2023.